What is a Non-Disclosure Agreement?

 The secret information is so important to the parties that it disclosure can create substantial prejudice.

-A Non Disclosure Agreement puts the receiving party on notice that there is critical information that must be safeguarded.
+A Non Disclosure Agreement or confidentiality agreement puts the receiving party on notice that there is critical information that must be safeguarded.
 The NDA also spells out the responsibilities of the receiving party.
 Thus, it is especially powerful when intellectual property rights are in dispute.

 Protecting Trade Secrets

-A Nondisclosure Agreement is a good way to keep your trade secrets from exposure.
+A Nondisclosure Agreement or confidentiality agreements are good ways to keep your trade secrets from exposure.
 The protected information may include clients lists, a secret formulation, proprietary strategies that are unique to the company.
 Without a NonDisclosure Agreement in place, Colorado companies put themselves at great risk.
 The days of a handshake are long gone.

 When you have a valid Non Disclosure Agreement in Colorado, if there is a breach of contract, you can petition the Court to order the other party to either stop disclosing your information.
 In other situations, you can litigate your rights under the NDA in a lawsuit for damages.